NREL/dw-tap-api/README.md

 ```
 apidoc -i . -o doc/ -t apidoc-template
 ```
 The output can be seen by opening `doc/index.html` in a browser.
+The flask app is configured to serve this documentation page (and related files) at "/" (i.e., "home") route.